zackaira/StoreCustomizer/readme.txt

 = Something doesn't look right or is slightly out in the design?
 This could be from the theme you're using.
 Again, please [contact us](https://storecustomizer.com/go/contact-us/) so we can post a fix or give you the CSS to fix it.

+= Does StoreCustomizer work well with other plugins?
+Yes, it should!
+There might be a conflict with other WooCommerce customizer plugins such as Booster for WooCommerce, CoDesigner, Customizer for WooCommerce, WooHero or similar plugins as they are also using the same hooks and might override some settings, but we can help so try fix these too.

 = Why the name change?
 We've found out we're not really allowed to use the "Woo" prefix, so we've changed the name from "WooCustomizer" to the new name...
 "StoreCustomizer"... and that still describes exactly what the plugin does!

 == Changelog ==

+= 2.4.5 =
+* Styling tweaks/fixes
+* Version compability for WP 6.1
+* Added setting to edit Cart page coupon input placeholder text
+* Added setting to edit Cart page coupon button text
+* Updated the language .pot file

 = 2.4.4 =
 * Styling tweaks/fixes